 - Marta Esquilin works as a diversity expert and consultant within organizational and educational environments including secondary schools, non-profit organizations, social service agencies, corporate settings, and higher education institutions around the United States.
 She also currently serves as the Associate Dean of the Honors Living Learning Community at Rutgers Newark and Assistant Professor of Professional Practice in the American Studies Program within the Faculty of Arts and Sciences.

 - Contact: Maggie Potapchuk, Founder

-- MP Associates works with organizations to align their value of racial equity with their policies, practices and culture, through training, tehcnical assistance, coaching and mediation.
-MP Associates also designs and facilitates workshops, meetings, retreats, curriculum, and manuals on structural racism, white privelege and culture, and change processes.
+- MP Associates works with organizations to align their value of racial equity with their policies, practices, and culture, through training, technical assistance, coaching, and mediation.
+MP Associates also designs and facilitates workshops, meetings, retreats, curriculum, and manuals on structural racism, white privilege and culture, and change processes.

 MSmith Consulting (Black/Woman-owned)